TWUOnline/multi-access/pages/05.teach/02.multi-access/default.md

 On our help pages, we have all the technical requirements explained.
 Please visit the [TWU Help Guide](http://create.twu.ca/help/video/video) for more information.

-See the [Hardware Recommendations List ](https://trinitywestern.teamdynamix.com/TDClient/1904/Portal/KB/ArticleDet?ID=144490) to find out where to purchase recommended hardware.

 ### Activity Design For a Multi-Access Class
 As you think about your courses, consider designing learning activities for different modalities and access points.